MO2R

 Ontario.
-Mississauga has three private HBOT clinics, the GTA's highest concentration of private hyperbaric clinics.
-Hospital HBOT via OHIP is at Toronto General or Hamilton General.
+Mississauga has three independent HBOT clinics, the GTA's highest concentration.
+At least one bills OHIP for the recognised conditions; hospital OHIP HBOT is also at Toronto General or Hamilton General.

 Quick Answer

-HBOT in Mississauga: Mississauga has three hyperbaric oxygen therapy facilities, all private clinics: MO2R, Restore Hyperbarics, and Under Pressure Inc. Together they form the GTA's highest concentration of private hyperbaric clinics.
-Mississauga does not have a hospital HBOT programme; OHIP-covered treatment is at Toronto General or Hamilton General.
-Private sessions in Mississauga typically cost $175 to $350 and can usually begin within one to two weeks.
+In short, HBOT in Mississauga: Mississauga has three hyperbaric oxygen therapy facilities: MO2R, Restore Hyperbarics, and Under Pressure Inc., the GTA's highest concentration of independent hyperbaric clinics.
+At least one Mississauga Independent Health Facility bills OHIP for the 14 recognised conditions; OHIP eligibility varies by clinic, so confirm directly with each.
+Mississauga has no hospital HBOT programme, but OHIP-covered hospital treatment is also available at Toronto General or Hamilton General.
+Self-pay sessions in Mississauga typically cost $150 to $400 and can usually begin within one to two weeks.

 Key facts at a glance